darklang/tablecloth/README.md

 a handful of useful, supported commands:

 - `make deps-native`: Install native dependencies.
-- `make deps-bs`: Install bs dependencies.
+- `make deps-rescript`: Install rescript dependencies.
 - `make build`: Build the project.
 - `make test`: Run the test suite.
 You may need to `make build` first.
 - `make documentation`: Build the documentation to browse offline.